Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/etl_pipelines_deployment_azure.md

 ## Data source pre-requisites

 Details required for connecting to the data source will need to be stored securely (i.e. not in the source code) and to be referenced dynamically by the deployment pipeline.
 This approach also allows for different versions of the data source to be used in different environments (for example non-prod / prod versions).
-The examples below require the following details to be set for the Azure SQL sample database in each environment.
+The examples below require the following details to be set for the Azure SQL sample database in each environment:

 ### Azure DevOps variable

 Azure DevOps variables will be accessed dynamically during deployments so is used for details needed to create the linked service in Data Factory.

 * `sql_connection`: connection string for the database, for example `Data Source=amidostacksdeveuwdesql.database.windows.net;Initial Catalog=exampledb;User ID=user;Integrated Security=False;Encrypt=True;Connection Timeout=30;`

 ### Key Vault secret

 The password will need to be accessed dynamically by Data Factory on each connection, therefore should be stored in the Key Vault linked to the factory.

 * `sql-password`: password to use with the connection string

 ## Step 1: Create feature branch